26 Ancient Symbols For Inner Peace

 Click here to buy a high resolution printable download of this image.

 The OM symbol, Mandalas, Yin and Yang, the Tree of Life, these and many more symbols have permeated mainstream culture so fully that we don’t always think about their meaning when we see them on a piece of jewelry or home decor.
-If you’re on a spiritual path, though, these ancient, potent symbols can serve as your guide on the journey to self-growth.
+If you’re on a spiritual path, though, these ancient, potent symbols can serve as your guide on the journey to inner peace.

 The following is a selection of 17 of the most powerful spiritual symbols and their meanings, as well as how you can use these symbols to attain inner peace.